Ikechukwu-Miracle/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates the empty file 'hello'
-5-execute makes 'hello' executable by the owner 6-multiple_permissions gives rwx to user, r-x to group and r-- to others for the hello file
+5-execute makes 'hello' executable by the owner 6-multiple_permissions gives rwx to user, r-x to group and r-- to others for the hello file 7-everybody gives everyone execute permission on the file 'hello'